chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 --- abstract

-This document describes a threat model for geolocation services.
+This document describes a threat model for geolocation services and interactions with users.

 --- middle